 On August 7,1782, Newburgh, New York, General George Washington, Commander in Chief of the Continental Army, in his general orders announced the "Badge for Military Merit" comprised of a heart-shaped decoration of purple silk, edged with silver binding and stitched with the word Merit in silver upon its face.
 Washington's "Purple Heart" was awarded to only three soldiers for "singularly meritorious action."
 Moreover, the wearer of the badge was permitted to pass guards and sentinels "without challenge."
 Following the Revolutionary War, Washington's purple heart was largely forgotten and its official registry, "The Book of Merit" was lost.

 In 1927, General Summerall, Army Chief of Staff, submitted an unsuccessful draft bill to Congress to revive the Merit Badge.
 General Douglas MacArthur, however, took the cause to reinstate the medal for the bicentennial of George Washington's 200th birthday with success: On February 22, 1932, the U.S. War Department created the "Order of the Purple Heart" with new features including a bust of Washington and his coat of arms.

 The Order of the Purple Heart with its unique provenance is the oldest decoration for military merit and is awarded to members of the United States Armed Forces who have been killed, wounded in action against an enemy, or who have suffered maltreatment as prisoners of war.

-Includes a personalized, numbered, designer hand-signed certificate of authenticity of White House Gift Shop origin, and measures approximately 3.4" x 3".
+Includes a personalized, numbered, signed certificate of authenticity of White House Gift Shop origin, and measures approximately 3.4" x 3".